7 Ways To Improve Your Home’s IAQ!

 4. Keep Windows Closed!

 This should go without saying, but we’ll mention it anyway.
 Keep those windows shut!
-The more outside air you let into your home, the worse it’ll be for the one suffering from allergies.
-Despite the fact that the weather is beautiful....you’ll have to enjoy it from afar for a few weeks until the blooms die down.
+The more outside air you let into your home, the worse it’ll be for those suffering from allergies.
+Even though the weather is beautiful, you’ll have to enjoy it from afar for a few weeks until the blooms die down.

 5. Upgrade Your Air Filter

 Most standard air filters only eliminate 3% to 5% of the dust particles and allergens that circulate through them.
 Upgrading will greatly reduce pollen and allergens that are in your home.